rustic-rs/docs/src/commands/misc/hooks.md

 ### Repository hooks

 - Mount/umount the drive where the repository is located
-- Sync you repo to some remote destination after each command
+- Sync your repo to some remote destination after each command
 - Start extra integrity checks like checking the SHA256 against repo files

 ### Backup hooks